 6) You may continue to receive your retirement benefits if you are assigned to voluntary duties (i.e., acting as a limited authority peace officer for an employer pursuant to the Arizona peace officer standards and training board rules).

 7a) If you are receiving an accidental or ordinary disability retirement and have not reached normal retirement, in order to return to work with a participating employer in a PSPRS-covered position, the following conditions apply:

-◦ Your local board will need to review and determine your return to work eligibility.
+- The local board from the employer in which you are receiving the disability benefit will need to review and determine your return to work eligibility.
 If approved to return to work, your pension will be terminated.

 7b) At any time following retirement, if you are awarded an accidental disability, ordinary disability, catastrophic disability, or temporary disability benefit and accept a job reassignment as an accommodation in accordance with the Americans with Disabilities Act of 1990 due to a disability that is directly related, your retirement benefits will not be suspended.

 At time of retirement, you cannot have an implicit or explicit pre-existing agreement with your employer from which you retired, whether written or verbal, to return to work in any capacity.
 Your employer must be able to demonstrate that a bona fide termination of employment occurred.

 As with all benefit determinations, within ten (10) days of reemployment, the Local Board is required to notify our office of your reemployment.
 Additionally, the Local Board must make the determination of your return to work eligibility and will also need to detail their decision in the Local Board meeting minutes as well as provide PSPRS with the necessary documentation to review your eligibility; otherwise, your retirement benefits may be suspended pending PSPRS review.
 If you are not certain who your Local Board contact person is, please Contact Us.
 Additional return to work requirements for the Employer and Local Boards are provided here.